 Cash on delivery can pose risks for restaurants because these businesses are investing time, money, and ingredients to prepare dishes without knowing for sure whether the recipient is able to pay.

 Implement cash on delivery at your store

-For innovative, tech-embracing retailers, cash on delivery presents an opportunity to make online shopping more appealing to customers.
+For innovative tech-embracing retailers, cash on delivery presents an opportunity to make online shopping more appealing to customers.
 The convenience of not carrying debt is a big draw for shoppers.
 By offering flexible payment options like COD payments, you also have a chance to strengthen customer brand loyalty and build a long-term relationship that positively impacts profitability through customer lifetime value.